Prep School Oxfordshire – Windrush Valley School – Catchment Area

 We understand the needs of busy parents and therefore provide supervised wrap-around care arrangements daily from 08:00 before school, and up to 18:00 after school.

-As an independent Prep School in Oxfordshire, we prepare pupils for a successful future in either the independent or state secondary school sectors.
+As an Private Prep School in Oxfordshire, we prepare pupils for a successful future in either the independent or state secondary school sectors.
 Over the last 21 years all pupils have passed their senior school entry examination and attended their first-choice secondary school.